 New York is a city that rents.
 While nationally about one-third of the population rents, in NYC it’s two-thirds.
-So if you’re one of the city’s many renters, it’s important to know your rights.
+And if you’re one of the city’s many renters, it’s important to know your rights.

 Manhattan Rentals Under $3,000 on StreetEasy Article continues below

-Your Rights as an NYC Renter
+Your rights as an NYC renter

 Your responsibilities as a tenant